borioda/gnss_jamming_demo/README.md

 - **AdaptiveNotchDemo:** demonstrate the working principles of the ANF.
 In particular, the impact of the *pole contraction factor*, k<sub>&alpha;</sub>, and of the *adaptation step*, &delta; are analysed
 - **InteractiveJamDemo:** demonstrate the impact of five interference mitigation techniques on the Cross-Ambiguity Function (CAF).
 The impact of the blanking threshold is also investigated

-Three short datasets (50 ms each) are provided in the *data* filder to experiment with interference mitigation and GNSS signal acquisition.
+Three short datasets (50 ms each) are provided in the *data* folder to experiment with interference mitigation and GNSS signal acquisition.

 - **JammerData.bin**: GPS and Galileo signals affected by a sweept jamming signal with sweep range around 10 MHz.
 In this case, jamming can be effectively mitigated using frequency domain techniques
 - **JamData400.bin** and **JamData500.bin**: snapshots extracted from the first test (Test 1) described in our  [paper](https://onlinelibrary.wiley.com/doi/full/10.1002/navi.391).
 In this case, the jammer sweep frequency range is about 35 MHz.
 So the jamming signal periodically enters and exists the receiver band resulting into a series of pulses.
 In this case, jamming can be effectively mitigated using time domain approaches.
 "400" and "500" indicate the number of seconds from the start of Test 1.